reysmerwvr/simplek8s/README.md

 # simplek8s

-Kubernetes Sample With One Docker Container.
+> Kubernetes Sample With One Docker Container

 ## Requirements